 - 1. Notification of Outcomes - a.
 The outcome of a campus disciplinary hearing is part of the education record of the Respondent student and is protected from release under FERPA.
-However, the College observes the exceptions as follows: Complainants of incidents charged under policy 7007 Sexual Misconduct and the Rights of Victims have a right to be informed simultaneously of the outcome and sanctions of the hearing in writing.
-Complainants are also permitted to submit an appeal. - b.
-The College may release publicly the name, nature of the offense, and sanction for any Respondent student who is found in violation of a College policy that is a sex offense or crime of violence. - 2.
+However, the College observes the exceptions as follows: Complainants of incidents charged under policy 7013 Sexual Misconduct and the Rights of Victims have a right to be informed simultaneously of the outcome and sanctions of the hearing in writing.
+Complainants are also permitted to submit an appeal.

+- b.
+The College will release the report directly to the alleged victim or next of kin, if deceased. - 2.
 College as Complainant - a.
 As necessary, the College reserves the right to initiate a complaint, to serve as Complainant, and to initiate institutional disciplinary proceedings without a formal complaint by the student of sexual misconduct or harassment. - 3.
 Timeline - a.
 All timeframes set forth herein may be extended by the Title IX Officer or other administrator for good cause, with written notice to the Complainant and the Respondent of the delay and the reason for the delay.

-Area: Human Resources

-Approved: 9/12/18 2

-~~

-1
+Area:Human ResourcesApproved:07/01/19

-President's Au uthorization: wand
+President's Authorization:

-D.C

-Rowan College at Gloucester County Board of Trustees Policy Manual 7003 Harassment and Discrimination, 7007 Sexual Misconduct and the Rights of Victims, and 8106 Student Code of Conduct

-Rowan College at Gloucester County Administrative Procedure 7026 Grievances, 7065 Employee Conduct and Work Rules, 8106 Student Code of Conduct and 8106.1 Interim Safety Suspension
+- Rowan College of South Jersey Board of Trustees Policy Manual 7011 Harassment and Discrimination, 7013 Sexual Misconduct and the Rights of Victims, and 8007 Student Code of Conduct - Rowan College of South Jersey Administrative Procedure 7009 Employee Conduct and Work Rules, 7203 Grievances, 8007 Student Code of Conduct, and 8007.1 Interim Safety Suspension